 - Glutamic Acid

-If you are eating a non plant based diet then you can obtain all the amino acids you need quite easily through meat, fish, eggs, and dairy products, as all animal products are already complete proteins that are highly absorbable by the body.
-However, too many animal proteins can be acidic and contribute to chronic inflammation, so it’s good to eat your animal proteins alongside lots of plant based foods to keep things on a more even keel, and to help keep a diverse gut microbiome.
+If you’re eating a non-plant based diet then you can obtain all the amino acids you need quite easily through meat, fish, eggs and dairy, as all animal products are already complete proteins that are easily absorbable by the human body.
+However, too many animal proteins can be acidic and contribute to chronic inflammation, so it’s a good idea to eat your animal proteins alongside lots of plant based foods just to keep things on a more even keel, and to also to help you obtain a more diverse gut microbiome.

 What are Plant Based Proteins?